wangshengjia/LeeGo/README.md

 **Compare with Facebook ComponentKit**

 Both:
-- Declarative, configurable & reusable UI development for iOS.
+- Brings declarative, configurable & reusable UI development for iOS.

 Pros:
 - Written in Swift, built for Swift.
 No more Obj-C++ stuff.